vagnersant/eliasdorneles.github.io/site/blog/urwid-is-great.md

 After reading about widget layouts and sizings, I thought I wanted a fixed size widget, but my attempts to write one were hard to use, I kept running into [errors that happen when you try to use a fixed widget with things that expect something else](https://github.com/urwid/urwid/wiki/FAQ#what-does-the-attributeerror-xxx-object-has-no-attribute-rows-error-mean).

-I was finally able to do it after reading more carefully the [documentation about custom widgets](http://urwid.org/manual/widgets.html#custom-widgets) and figured it was easier to use the WidgetWrap class around a ``urwid.Text`` widget drawing the card using line-breaks to break the content.
+I was finally able to do it after reading more carefully the [documentation about custom widgets](http://urwid.org/manual/widgets.html#custom-widgets) and figured it was easier to use the ``urwid.WidgetWrap`` class around a ``urwid.Text`` widget drawing the card using line-breaks to break the content.

 Overall I found the library nicely documented and very well designed.